adj59-dev/adj59-dev.github.io/_posts/2025-08-19-nielsen-and-chuang:-chapter-3.md

 <details style="margin-bottom: 20px;" markdown="1">
 <summary><strong>Click to view the solution</strong></summary>

-Let's say we have a program described by a finite list of program lines of the form $\braket{q, x, q', x', s}$ with a library consiting of $0, 1, b, \triangleright$, $-1$ for tape-head movement, internal states $q_1, \cdots, q_m$, the starting state $q_s$, and the halting state $q_h$, we can represent each symbol in the library and the different states as a non-negative integer as shown below
+Let's say we have a program described by a finite list of program lines of the form $\braket{q, x, q', x', s}$ with a library consisting of $0, 1, b, \triangleright$, $-1$ for tape-head movement, internal states $q_1, \cdots, q_m$, the starting state $q_s$, and the halting state $q_h$, we can represent each symbol in the library and the different states as a non-negative integer as shown below

 | Symbol           | Integer |